mortenc/portfolio-jekyll/_projects/ymca-checkin-app.md

 I took rapid and iterative approach to designing this primary flow, testing several designs in order to zero in on a final user experience that would feel both inviting and fast.
 The UI had to immediately make it clear whether or not a member check-in was successful, and quickly allow the employee using the app to move on to the next check-in.

-After several ideas and sketches, in the I opted for a card-based design pattern that pops up a virtual card, whenever an employee scans a membership card.
+After several ideas and sketches, I opted for a card-based design pattern that pops up a virtual card, whenever an employee scans a membership card.
 The UI uses bright colors and text to quickly communicate whether a check-in is succesful or not, and a simple downward swipe dismisses the card again.

 {% include project-image.html type="grid" file="ymca-flow-and-mockup.jpg" caption="Mapping out the main screen flow – scanning a membership card." %}